WOA-Project/SurfaceDuo-Guides/Install10X/SurfaceDuo1.md

 ## Installing Windows 10X

-Reboot your phone to the bootloader mode:
+Reboot your phone to the Bootloader mode:

 ```batch
 adb reboot bootloader